 Lukashenko has so far resisted Russian pressure to contribute soldiers to the war in Ukraine.
 But Russian support is key to his hold on power after the disputed elections of 2020.
 And the Belarusian economy is heavily dependent on loans from Moscow and exports to the Russian market.

 Belarus is a member of the Collective Security Treaty Organization, or CSTO — a multilateral Russia-led defense organization that succeeded the Cold War-era Warsaw Pact.
-As explained below, Belarus is the lone CSTO member that has closely aligned with Russia on the Ukraine war.
+As explained below, Belarus is the lone CSTO member that has closely aligned with Russia in the Ukraine war.

 India and Russia: Long-Standing Allies, Close Defense Partners